 Eloquent Ruby (US | UK | IT) is a book about the Ruby programming language that focuses on Ruby programming style by teaching you how to write your code as a real Rubyist.

 Be prepared, this is an unconventional Ruby book.
-To use author's words:
+To use the author's words:

-Learning Ruby is not difficult, start thinking in Ruby and becoming a Rubyist is the real challenge.
+Learning Ruby is not difficult; starting to think in Ruby and becoming a Rubyist is the real challenge.

 My two cents

-Eloquent Ruby is a very lightweight and pleasant reading.
+Eloquent Ruby is a very lightweight and pleasant read.
 The colloquial tone is friendly and engrossing.
-The books has plenty of code snippets and it requires only a few days to read it from start to end.
+The book has plenty of code snippets and it requires only a few days to read it from start to end.

-Aside from being an excellent resource to help you thinking Ruby and programming in the Ruby way, this book constantly adopts a practical approach providing tons of examples to read.
-Every chapter ends with an In the Wild section containing examples extracted from real Ruby libraries, and a Wrapping up section that helps you to fix the concepts in mind.
+Aside from being an excellent resource to help you think Ruby and program in the Ruby way, this book constantly adopts a practical approach providing tons of examples to read.
+Every chapter ends with an In the Wild section containing examples extracted from real Ruby libraries, and a Wrapping up section that helps you fix the concepts in mind.

 I appreciated the focus on tests and the RSpec chapter.
-The most part of the examples are verified by tests, and the tests are also available in the book.
+Most of the examples are verified by tests, and the tests are also available in the book.

 Audience